kylemede/ExoSOFTmodel/README.md

 Examples are provided, including ones showing how to use ExoSOFTmodel with the popular emcee, and another for very simple initial testing.

+Please read the [documentation](http://exosoftmodel.readthedocs.io/en/latest/) for further details (some documentation is up, with much more to come soon).

 Installation Notes
 ==================